 1. If you are going to take it personally, make it quick.

-Being made redundant is just horrible and can be a real shock.
+Being made redundant is just horrible and can be a real shock emotionally.
 It doesn’t really help you when HR people tell you it’s the role that’s being made redundant rather than you but there is real truth in that.
 Thinking of it this way can help and there is no shame in being made redundant as I’ve seen very skilful, brilliant people made redundant due to a change in business focus.
 The trick is to not dwell on it too long.
-Moaning to your colleagues friends and family may feel helpful but the BIG problem is that there is no action taking and that’s why I say if you are going to take it personally, make it quick.
+Moaning to your colleagues friends and family may feel helpful but the BIG problem is that there is no action taken and that’s why I say if you are going to take it personally, make it quick.

 2. Drop the cynicism about any offer of free support available.

-If the company offers any kind of free support, take it and make it work for you.
+If the company offers any kind of free support with redundancy, take it and make it work for you.
 In a stressful situation the real danger is that your perspective narrows and you only see things one way – your way.
 Taking up free support is a great way to challenge your own thinking and perspective and therefore help you deal with redundancy.
 It can often open up opportunities that you might not have thought of.

 3. Stop looking back and focus on what you want to gain.